LeoVasanko/aegis-python/README.md

 ## Alternatives

-There is also a package named `pyaegis` on PyPI that is unrelated to this module, but that also binds to libaegis C library.
-Note that there are also a number of modules named `aegis` from different packages not at all related to the encryption algorithm.
+There is also a package named [pyaegis](https://github.com/jedisct1/pyaegis) on PyPI that is unrelated to this module, but that also binds to the libaegis C library.
+There are also a number of modules named aegis from different packages not at all related to the encryption algorithm.